2026 Talent Shortage Survey Reveals Surge in AI Skills Demand

 About MAN

 ManpowerGroup Inc. is a global workforce solutions company.
-The Company offers a comprehensive range of workforce solutions and services, which include recruitment and assessment; upskilling, reskilling, training and development; career management; outsourcing, and workforce consulting.
+The Company offers a range of workforce solutions and services, which include recruitment and assessment; upskilling, reskilling, training and development; career management; outsourcing, and workforce consulting.
 Its portfolio of recruitment services includes permanent, temporary and contract recruitment of professionals, as well as administrative, industrial and information technology (IT) professional positions.
 These services are provided under its Manpower and Experis brands.
-Its Talent Solutions brand specializes in the delivery of customized workforce strategies and new solutions and creating added value that addresses its clients' complex global workforce needs.
-Its Talent Solutions combine global offerings of recruitment process outsourcing (RPO), TAPFIN - Managed Service Provider (MSP), and right management to provide data-driven capabilities that help organizations with their workforce transformation.
+Its Talent Solutions brand specializes in the delivery of customized workforce strategies and new solutions.
+The Talent Solutions brand, which includes recruitment process outsourcing (RPO), and TAPFIN - Managed Service Provider (MSP).
+The MSP services include overall program management, reporting and tracking, supplier selection and management and order distribution.

 About the author